-3. Drain, squeeze garments, fill basin again with cool ish water, swish around.
+3. Drain and squeeze garments.
+Avoid twisting garments, especially knits.
+That will stress and distort the garment's shape.
+Fill basin again with cool-sh water, swish around.
 Repeat this 2-5 times to get all of the soap out.

 4. Fill basin 1 more time and add some white vinegar - anywhere from 1/4 c to 2 c depending on how much fiber you are washing at one time.
 Add your rinsed garments, swish around and let soak for 10 minutes.
 Rinse again.